Can You Work Remotely While On a Cruise? Here’s Everything to Know (From Someone That Does It)

-While Internet connectivity has allowed us the ability to work from everywhere — including the middle of the ocean — it has also made us seemingly “on call” around the clock.
+While internet connectivity has allowed us the ability to work from everywhere — including the middle of the ocean — it has also made us seemingly “on call” around the clock.
 That can mean that even when we are supposed to be relaxing on a vacation, we can still be bothered by meetings, email, and phone calls.

 But for some people, that connectivity isn’t a bad thing.
 For many, it’s an absolute necessity.
-From the high-ranking manager to the self-employed entrepreneur, being able to work from a cruise means the ability to go on vacation and still keep things running instead of having to give up any vacation at all.
+From the high-ranking manager to the self-employed entrepreneur, being able to work from a cruise ship means the ability to go on vacation and still keep things running instead of having to give up any vacation at all.

 So what is it like to work from a cruise ship?
 Can you be productive and actually get things done?
 Or is just too difficult given the limitations of being at sea?